userminer2/EclipsedOS/README.md

     #EclipsedOS 1.0 beta 0.1.2 -> EclipsedOS 1.0 beta 0.1.7

+    -Updated thunar icon(for whatever reason the file manager does not have updated icon despite being the same app).
     -Updated info on ubiquity (installer).
     -It is now reccomended to install without internet to and then connect to internet to not have any extra space taken up.
     -Final install size(offline) is now 4.8GB